RustFestEU/blog.rustfest.eu/_posts/2017-07-06-TWIRF-contest-and-cfp.md

 Some ideas to talk about:

 * Your favorite project.
-* The time you found a nasty bug (and fixed it!)
+* The time you found a nasty bug (and fixed it!).
 * How to approach common problems.
 * How to **avoid** common problems.
-* Explain something most people don't understand (lifetimes? burritos?)
+* Explain something most people don't understand (lifetimes? burritos?).

 First time speaking?
 That's OK!
 We'd love to have you.
 Nervous?
 It's ok, we get nervous too.
 It'll be awesome, no worries.